ParallelMaths/parallel/pages/academy-8sum-week-11.md

 You should only leave an answer blank if you have really thought about the problem and are still stuck (particularly with the final problem).

-We will also be running a weekly homework review session (look out for our emails).

 **Before you click Submit at the end of the assignment, check that all of your answers have been entered correctly.**

 **After you click Submit, make sure you scroll down to see the correct answers and read the full written solutions.**